knassar/sate-cms/docs-source/content/docs/sate-website.md

 The following simple rules must be adhered to:

- 1. If a page data JSON block is included in the file, it must occur at the beginning of the file, and must be valid JSON.
+ 1. If a page data `JSON` block is included in the file, it must occur at the beginning of the file, and must be valid `JSON`.
  2. All section name markers must begin on a new line, and must be followed by a newline character.

 ### Standard Sections